GLOBAL MARKETS-New COVID-19 strain inflicts pain on equities and oil

 Meanwhile, commodities that had been expected to benefit from a growth upswing next year plunged.

-Both Brent and U.S. crude dropped nearly 3% while copper fell off the $8,000-per-tonne mark it recently scaled for the first time since 2013.
+Both Brent and U.S. crude dropped more than 2% while copper fell off the $8,000-per-tonne mark it recently scaled for the first time since 2013.

 "A correction is justified but a very strong sell-off would surprise us... because of the vaccine, by next March-April, we should be able to think about normalization again," he said.

 Volatility in U.S. equities jumped as the indexes swooned.
-Though well off its highs in afternoon trading, the Cboe Volatility Index, known as Wall Street's "fear gauge," was still on track for its largest one-day gain since late October.
+Though it finished well off its session high, the Cboe Volatility Index, known as Wall Street's "fear gauge," notched its largest one-day gain since late October.

 Safe-haven assets such as German and U.S. government bonds also rose early on Monday, though Treasury yields, which move inversely to prices, later pared losses.

 However, gold, which usually rises during times of turmoil, fell on Monday.
-It was last down 0.2% to $1,876.61 an ounce after falling as much as 1.3% earlier in the session.
+It last 0.3% to $1,876.09 an ounce after dropping as much as 1.3% earlier in the session.

 (Reporting by April Joyner in New York Additional reporting by Gertrude Chavez-Dreyfuss in New York, Sujata Rao in London and Wayne Cole in Sydney; Editing by Andrea Ricci, Matthew Lewis and Dan Grebler)